-If you're in the mood for something a little different, why not give this recipe for Chinese Pork with Noodles a go?
+If you're in the mood for something a little different, why not give this recipe for Chinese Pork Noodle Bowl a go?

 The marinade is made from char siu sauce and sesame oil.
 Char siu is available at most supermarkets.
 If you can't find it, you could always substitute it with hoisin sauce.
 I love serving my pork with savoy cabbage for its flavour and the way it looks - so cute and wiggly.
 Feel free to use whatever cabbage you have to hand though.